satyamskic/RestApi-Flask-Docker-Database-integration/README.md

 # RestApi-Flask-Docker-Database-integration

-## Frontend
+## Backend
-First create Dockerfile which creates the python image for deploy frontend application.
+1. First creating Dockerfile which creates the python image for deploy backend application.
 ```
 FROM python:latest
 COPY ./app /app